-Now, in Canada we use metric numbers and an even less familiar number is the metric U value.
+Now, in Canada, we use metric numbers and an even less familiar number is the metric U value.
 Like “R” value, the metric U is higher when a material has better insulating characteristics.

 The E.R. number is another performance measure with a troubled past that can make it especially confusing for homeowners trying to compare which windows are best.
-When introduced in the mid 1980s, the system was designed for the number 0 to mean that a window was gaining as much solar heat as it was loosing through glass, framing materials and radiation.
+When introduced in the mid 1980s, the system was designed for the number 0 to mean that a window was gaining as much solar heat as it was losing through glass, framing materials, and radiation.
 The problem was that homeowners didn’t understand that they were primarily looking at negative numbers so they often thought a -21 was better than a -7 because they missed the minus sign!